 I am a certified Squarespace Specialist, Squarespace Trainer and member of the Squarespace Circle Developer Platform.
 I have built over 100 Squarespace websites from blogs, portfolios and business sites to full e-commerce shops - I know Squarespace!

 This offer is all about creating a beautiful website in one day.
-It's also about being well prepared, so first please our guide below, then simply get in touch by completing our contact form when ready.
-You can also read our testimonials and see our web projects here.
+It's also about being well prepared, so first please our guide below.
+Then get in touch by completing our contact form - you can also read our testimonials and see our web projects here.

 £250+VAT for 1/2 day